Bunjin/Rouleth/Investing_in_the_Rouleth.md

 2) With Mist wallet :
-   Import the contract in Mist Wallet using the code of the ABI (link on my website) Use the Invest function with an amount >10 Ether (can change, check in Mist)
+   Import the contract in Mist Wallet using the code of the ABI (link on my website) Use the Invest function and the withdraw function to manage your balance.
+   Use the information functions to check your balance and check the profit and loss not yet updated.

    Finally note that this is only an autonomous contract uploaded to ethereum blockchain.
 It's experimental software and not a safe investment.
 If you chose to participate, take the time to read the code and do so under your own responsability.